 How hypnotherapy can help anxiety

 If you are suffering from anxiety it's very important to know that you are not alone.
-At present 40% of disability worldwide is due to depression and anxiety and according to the most recent Psychiatric Morbidity Survey, there are 3 million people in the UK with some form of anxiety disorder.
+At present 40% of disability worldwide is due to depression and anxiety and, according to the most recent Psychiatric Morbidity Survey, there are three million people in the UK with some form of anxiety disorder.

 Anxiety can affect the whole body.
 Symptoms may include panic attacks, a tight chest, joint pains, headaches, dizziness, fatigue, loss of appetite and a whole host of other indications.

 Hypnotherapy can help by increasing your self-awareness and letting you get in touch with these feelings.
-Once a person gets past their defence mechanisms it's easier to regress to the point at where the anxiety started or to simply understand what it is that triggers the stress.
+Once a person gets past their defence mechanisms it's easier to regress to the point at which the anxiety started or to simply understand what it is that triggers the stress.
 Once you face your fear of being fearful you will find you are much calmer.
-Much like when a stammerer uses paradoxical advertising, acknowledging and admitting he/she has a stammer in front of another person will put him/her at ease because they are no longer fighting against themselves.
+Much like when a stammerer uses paradoxical advertising, acknowledging and admitting they have a stammer in front of another person will put them at ease because they are no longer fighting against themselves.